The abandoned palaces of Europe will take your breath away

 Gothic Revival palace, Dreżewo, Poland

-Most of the rooms on the ground floor feature sets of double doors which suggest that the home was designed for entertaining, allowing guests to flow naturally from room to room.
+Most of the rooms on the ground floor feature sets of double doors, which indicate that the home was designed for entertaining, allowing guests to flow naturally from room to room.

-In 2006, the property was reportedly purchased by Hiszpan Ricardo Crespo Fuster, a Spanish businessman who planned to build a hotel and a golf course and leisure centre here.
-It did not come to fruition, and the palace came into further disrepair.
+According to the independent travel siteTravelFeed, in 2006, the property was purchased by Hiszpan Ricardo Crespo Fuster, a Spanish businessman who planned to build a hotel, golf course and leisure centre here.
+The plans didn't come to fruition, however.
+It's unclear who currently owns the property, but it is open to the public.

 Loved this?
 Click here for more breathtaking abandoned buildings